WayOutHereInTheVoid/league-page/README.md

 ### Deployment

-This project is configured for easy deployment on Vercel or with Docker.
+This project is configured for easy deployment on Vercel or with Docker..

 #### Vercel